Curriculum

 Ample training and experience are provided to gain expertise in procedures such as paracentesis, central line insertions, arthrocentesis and lumbar punctures.
 You’ll complete a procedure skills workshop before starting residency, and additional training throughout residency to refine these skills.

 Early in your training, you will participate in a Procedure rotation, as well as a formal ultrasound curriculum with progression from simulation training on a virtual reality mannequin to active clinical acquisition with mentored review of archived images.
+During your PGY-3 year, you will have the opportunity to teach this curriculum to interns as part of our Enhancing Learning in Medicine curriculum (ELM).
 You may also elect to rotate on the pleural procedure team to gain experience in thoracentesis as well as in the ambulatory procedure clinic for additional experience performing outpatient procedures with or without ultrasound guidance.
 Finally, you will also have scheduled learning experiences in the Multidisciplinary Simulation Center.

 Subspecialty rotations

-Approximately half of the three-year program is spent in outpatient assignments.
-Experience includes the Department of Medicine Primary Care Clinic for residents as well as outpatient clinics that are embedded in subspecialty rotations including Endocrinology, Rheumatology, and Allergy and Immunology.
-You’ll learn to practice high-quality, cost-effective outpatient medicine during your ambulatory care experiences.
-Residents uniformly cite these ambulatory clinic experiences as an invaluable part of their training.
-Additionally, you will rotate through primary subspecialty services including Pulmonary Medicine, Cardiology, and Gastroenterology, and inpatient consultative services including Nephrology and Infectious Disease.
+Approximately half of the three-year program is spent in outpatient assignments, including outpatient clinics embedded in subspecialty rotations such as Endocrinology, Rheumatology, and Allergy and Immunology.
+Residents uniformly cite these ambulatory clinic experiences as an invaluable part of their training where they learn to practice high-quality, cost-effective outpatient medicine.
+Additionally, you will rotate through primary subspecialty services including Pulmonary Medicine, Cardiology, and Gastroenterology, and inpatient consultative services including Nephrology, Rheumatology, and Infectious Disease.
+You have the opportunity to pursue additional outpatient subspecialty clinics during elective months.

 Continuity clinics

 To enhance both experiences, continuity clinics are only during outpatient training months, not during inpatient months.
-You will follow your own patients in the newly designed and integrated Department of Medicine Primary Care Clinic of Excellence for residents.
-The resident continuity has been equipped with a high-tech observation system to allow trainees to have regularly observed clinical encounters, equipment to facilitate in-office procedures, and integrated services to optimize patients’ access to health care resources.
+You will follow your own patient panel in the newly designed and integrated Department of Medicine Primary Care Clinic of Excellence for residents.
+The resident continuity clinic has been equipped with a high-tech observation system to allow trainees to have regularly observed clinical encounters by faculty, equipment to facilitate in-office procedures, and integrated services including in-house social workers and subspecialty providers to optimize patients’ access to health care resources.
+Residents are assigned a continuity clinic faculty mentor that meets with them to discuss their patient panel, inbasket management, and tips for clinic efficiency.

 Call frequency